CarlosArleo/DNI_v4.0_Replication_Package/README.md

 * `rederived_uniqueness.csv` — your independent U scores
 * `tolerance_comparison.md` — measured |ΔU| distribution vs. the frozen scores

-### Note for UKRI reviewers — using the provided API key
+### Note for reviewers — using the provided API key

-A dedicated Gemini API key for this review has been sent to the Challenge Team by separate private email (subject:  *"UKRI DNI v4.0 Replication — Gemini API Key (Private)"* ).
+A dedicated Gemini API key for this review has been sent to the Challenge Team by separate private email (subject:  *"DNI v4.0 Replication — Gemini API Key (Private)"* ).
 To use it:

 1. Rename `.env.example` to `.env` (the file stays at the repository root).
 2. Open `.env` in any text editor.
 You will see a single line: